 The companion book to the popular Snowmen At Night.
 Follow along with a group of snowfriends as they prepare for Christmas night!

 Class Activity: Make hot chocolate together as a class.
 Sit and sip while you read and play along with our amazing December Math Centers.
+Or check out this December Math Place Value Freebie – Build a snowman as you practice your place value skills!

 For more holiday classroom activities, check out these links: